The Details That Make CLI Tools Feel Professional

 scr --command "vim" --keypresses "i,H,e,l,l,o,Escape,:,w,q,Enter" \

---delays "0,50ms,50ms,50ms,50ms,50ms,200ms,100ms,100ms,100ms,100ms"This worked but was miserable to use.
+--delays "0,50ms,50ms,50ms,50ms,50ms,200ms,100ms,100ms,100ms,100ms"This worked.
+It was also genuinely miserable.
 You had to count characters, align parallel arrays of keypresses and delays, and the resulting command was unreadable.
 One missing comma in the delays array shifted every subsequent timing by one keypress.
+On paper, a complete interface.
+In production, a footgun.

-I wrote a proper lexer and parser for a VHS-compatible scripting DSL:
+So I threw it away and wrote a proper lexer and parser for a VHS-compatible scripting DSL.

 type Action struct {